group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 #### Desired image quality
 The program can adapt to any image quality.
 Even so, it works best with images that are clear, with regular brightness and contrast, without dirt, and with separate worms that are not touching, coiled or tangled.

-Examples of desirable and undesirable images can be found below.
+Examples of desirable and undesirable images can be found below, in Tables 1 and 2, respectively.
 Of course, as long as the worms in undesirable images are recognizable by the naked eye, they can still be measured manually within WorMe.

 In the experimental design, one may consider using cleaning methods of the final plate before image adquisition, which would improve the image analysis step.

-Examples of desired images, with a clean background, regular bright and non-cross objects:

 <div align="center">
 <table>